Apple AirPods Pro 2 vs. Samsung Galaxy Buds 2 Pro: Which earbuds are better? | CNN Underscored

 AirPods Pro 2 are the king of ANC and transparency

-Whatever voodoo is powering the active noise canceling (ANC) and transparency mode on the AirPods Pro has managed to keep them ahead of other earbuds on the market, including the Galaxy Buds 2 Pro.
+Whatever voodoo is powering the active noise-canceling (ANC) and transparency modes on the AirPods Pro has managed to keep them ahead of other earbuds on the market, including the Galaxy Buds 2 Pro.

 TL;DR: Without a doubt, Apple’s AirPods Pro 2 are better at canceling out unwanted background noise.
 They’re also better than the Galaxy Buds 2 Pro at transparency.